 Recently, a client selected Kepner-Tregoe Problem Solving and Decision Making (PSDM) training to provide HPTs with a shared troubleshooting process.
 We helped the teams improve their critical thinking and use questioning techniques to gather relevant data needed to solve problems efficiently and effectively.
 The HPTs received introductory training that focused on problem analysis.
 The teams learned how each step—from discovery to finding cause and from installing and validating the solution—plays an important role in customer quality assurance.
 Applications helped them work through the process on their own and to become comfortable using their new skills on the job.
 The value of the new skills was quickly evident following a call from a client…

-A customer call to the Quality Engineer (QE) stated that a bent rail was found at the OEM.
+Our Quality Engineer (QE) stated that a bent rail was found at one of our customers who is an OEM.
 The QE, following the proper procedure, posted a quality alert at the line that a bent rail was found at the customer’s site.
 While the part was being returned from the customer for more investigation, the HPT initiated a short-term containment process to increase awareness and search for other bent rails, even though “bent” was not 100% understood.
 One of the first training lessons learned that the HPT put into practice was to clarify the issue: to determine what the rail “should” be (straight) and, based on the preliminary complaint, what the rail “should not” be (bent).
 The HPT installed an inspection containment area at the end of the line.
 This set a clean point and an agreed upon data point for the inspected rails going forward.

 Traditional problem solving would have had the QE handling the issue, filling out the paper work, and resolving the issue, but with HPT involvement, the team took on the challenge, anxious to learn more and to find root cause.
 A working meeting with the HPT and the QE was scheduled for when the part arrived from the customer and the team was on the lookout for more “bent” rails.
 Preliminary KT documentation to analyze the problem was begun by the HPT and would continue as the troubleshooting unfolded.